StatMixedML/XGBoostLSS/README.md

 ![Optional Text](../master/munich_rent_district.png)

-In this example we show the usage of **XGBoostLSS** using a sample of 2,053 appartments from the data collected for the preparation of the Munich rent index 2003.
+In this example we show the usage of **XGBoostLSS** using a sample of 2,053 apartments from the data collected for the preparation of the Munich rent index 2003.

 - *rent*
   - Net rent in EUR (numeric).